-I have always deeply loved dogs, more so than people I think.
-Ever since I got my first puppy as a young boy, I have always had a very strong connection with dogs and have just really understood them.
-I get dogs... and I have always been able to read them, and communicate back to them very clearly and effortlessly, often without saying a word, just body language and a touch.
+Jacques taught me so much about how dogs think, and it's because of him that I've always had a strong bond with dogs and have understood them.
+I get dogs... and have always been able to read them and communicate back to them very clearly, often without saying a word, just body language, a look, a gesture, or a touch.

 I am very proud to be a Professional Member of the Association of Professional Dog Trainers, the Pet Professional Guild (PPG) and the Complimentary Medical Association (CMA).
 I am completing my membership in the International Association of Animal Behavior Consultants (IAABC) and the International Association of Canine Professionals (IACP).

-Since 2012, my experience and relationship with dogs has turned professional and it has been an amazing journey.
-For almost two years, I assisted an acupuncture vet by handling her canine patients while she treated them.
-What this means is that I got to hold all sizes, shapes and breeds of dog down on a mat, then restrain and keep them calm for about 30 mins, without them moving, getting up or shaking off needles, all while she stuck more and more needles in them.
-It was an amazing experience and one I feel has enabled me to further understand dogs body language and signals and how to listen, calm and communicate with them.
-I was never bitten by a client (dog or cat) and I think we only ever lost two or three needles, and that was a horse client!
+In 2012 my experience and relationship with dogs turned professional when I began assisting an acupuncture vet by handling her canine patients while she treated them with acupuncture needles.
+That means I got to hold down all sizes, shapes and breeds of dogs, and keep them calm, while she stuck more and more needles in them.
+I had to keep them down while they "cooked" with the needles in them, then until we took needles out and counted to make sure we had them all.
+It would typically take about 45 minutes in all, and I had to keep the dog from moving, getting up, or shaking off any needles the whole time.
+It was a fantastic experience, which enabled me to further understand dogs' body language, their signals, and how to read and communicate with them.
+I was never bitten (only snapped at when a nerve was tweaked) by a client dog (or cat), and I think we only ever lost two or three needles, and I think that was a horse client!

-Since July, 2014 I have volunteered at a local rescue shelter and worked with their rescue dogs on many different levels.
-It has been an amazing experience and I have learned how to help relax these stressed out, often untrained, fearful and sometimes aggressive dogs and enhance the human-dog bond.
-With these rescue dogs, what I try to do first is build/re-build the sense of trust in humans and bonding which is so necessary in order to help and train them.
-Then I can work on the other stuff.
+Since July 2014, I have volunteered at the Humane Society and other rescues in Gainesville, working with their dogs on many different levels.
+That, too, has been a fantastic experience, and I have learned how to help calm these stressed-out, frightened, and sometimes aggressive dogs.
+With rescue dogs, I try to build/re-build their trust in humans and bond again, which is so necessary to help and train them.

-I was formally trained in Canine Psychology and Behavior by the International School for Canine Psychology and Behavior ISCP, one of the leading schools for canine practitioners in England.
-As a proud graduate, I am now certified in and have a diploma in Canine Psychology and Behavior.
-Being a graduate of the ISCP also means that I have an army of over 200 fellow canine behavior consultants which I collaborate with and am able to share ideas, new scientific information and case studies with.
+I was formally trained in Canine Psychology and Behavior at the International School for Canine Psychology and Behavior (ISCP) in England, one of the leading schools for canine practitioners in Europe.
+As a proud graduate, I am certified and was awarded a diploma in Canine Psychology and Behavior.
+Being a graduate of the ISCP also means that I have an army of over 200 fellow canine behavior consultants to collaborate with and can share ideas, new scientific information, and case studies with.

-I am continuing my canine studies and am currently taking the Certificate Course in Canine Emotion and Cognition at Duke University and will be obtaining training and behavior certifications through the Companion Animal Sciences Institute (CASI) in the very near future, as well as becoming a Karen Pryor KPCTP and will continue my formal education and certifications from there.
+I recently completed the Certificate Course in Canine Emotion and Cognition at Duke University, a truly fantastic course that studied the latest science-based research into canine emotion and cognition.
+(HINT: Science shows they are so much more intelligent than you think!)
+Next, I will be obtaining training and behavior certifications through the Companion Animal Sciences Institute (CASI) and becoming a Karen Pryor KPCTP and will continue my formal education and certifications from there.

-Whatever the issues your are having with your pet, from annoying to dangerous and in-between, I will be glad to discuss your case with you!
-Please call, email or go to my "CONTACT ME" page and fill out the short contact form there.
+Whatever the issues you are having with your pet, from annoying to dangerous or anywhere in-between, I will be glad to discuss your case with you!
+Please call, email, or go to the "CONTACT US" page on this website and fill out the short contact form.